LifesLight/CMancala/README.md

 * **GLOBAL:** Reference solver.
 * **LOCAL (default):** Way Faster in most cases.
 Uses a transposition table.
 At equal search depth it should be as strong or stronger than GLOBAL.
 * **EGDB:** Endgame Database.
 Faster than LOCAL, but needs to calculate a database once beforehand.
 Use `egdb [N]` in config to enable.
-Supports loading the EGDB via MMAP and in memory compressed (LZ4 / ZSTD).
+Supports loading the EGDB via MMAP and in memory compressed via LZ4.
 No Avalanche support.

 ### Limitations